Well, where to begin..

 Shopping and exploration can be rather interesting due to the restraint of leveled square footage on the island country of Japan.
 The number of people and lack of excess space make it rather difficult to expand outward, so as a result, many shopping complexes with multiple shops are extended upwards.
 These major shopping districts create much shopping, traveling and working patrons and because of this, Tokyo’s centralized train station is known as the busiest in the world, serving over 3 million people a day.
 The night crowd of Tokyo is no different.

 Taking a page from the book of New York as, “the city that never sleeps”, late night drinks and partying can be fairly noticeable at the countless Karaoke singing bars as well as the late night snacks that come from Tokyo’s plethora of vending machines.
+One of the many random fun facts we know is that Japan has the highest amount of vending machines in the world.
 In all of Japan, there are over 5 million vending machines.
 These intricate machines have been widely known as the most diverse, containing things from fruits to ramen noodles.

 Just know that wherever you may go in this city and country that locals practice their cultural mindset with ‘omotenashi’ in mind.
 This mindset is portrayed throughout everyday life whether it be by taxi, shopkeeper or tour guide.
 Just remember that when traveling to Tokyo, treat others as you would like to be treated and your experience will be beyond compare!